aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-Projects-WeekdayProperties-writing-weekday-properties.java" >}}

 ## **Currency Properties**
 Microsoft Project lets users set which currency costs are shown in, in a project.
 They can define set the currency code, numbers after the decimal point and currency symbol so that costs show in an easy to read and intuitive way.
-Aspose.Tasks supports these features and provides a series of properties that help developers set and control currency properties.
+Aspose.Tasks for Java supports these features and provides a series of properties that help developers set and control currency properties.
 This article explains both how to read currency properties, and how to set them.

 Aspose.Tasks for Java provides properties, exposed by the Prj class, for managing currency properties: